 Dr. Julie Bates teaches professional writing and editing, rhetoric, and composition coursework in the English department.
 She has a PhD in Rhetoric, Composition, and Technical Communication from Illinois State University, an M.A. in Liberal & Integrative Studies (with emphases in environmental studies and journalism) from the University of Illinois-Springfield, and a B.A. in Magazine Journalism and English Writing from Drake University.

-Dr. Bates holds the Warren F. Hardy Distinguished Professorship in English for 2019–2021.
-Additionally, she the coordinator of Millikin University's first-year writing program, the faculty advisor for BURST magazine, the Book Review Editor for Rhetoric Review, and the Contributing Editor for Decatur magazine.
+Dr. Bates is the coordinator of Millikin University's first-year writing program, the faculty advisor for BURST magazine, the Book Review Editor for Rhetoric Review, and the Contributing Editor for Decatur Magazine.
 In addition, Dr. Bates is a professional writer, editor, copy editor, and proofreader with 15+ years of professional experience.

 Dr. Bates's research interests include activist, environmental, feminist, digital, visual, material, and disability rhetorics; technical and professional communication; cultural historical activity theory and genre studies; multimodal composition; and publishing and editing.